iben12/vscode-docker-remote/README.md

 # Development in Docker containers with Visual Studio Code

-VS Code offers a **Remote Expoler** feature that basically decouples the _workspace_ from the UI where we actually code.
+VS Code offers a **Remote Explorer** feature that basically decouples the _workspace_ from the UI where we actually code.
 The workspace is where the source code sits, where the program and tests are running, the code-hinting and linting is executed.
 The UI is just the VS Code window with the controls and menus, which is connected to the workspace that in this case runs elsewhere.
 This can be a remote host, or a Docker Container running on our machine.

 This repo is an example setup for developing a NodeJS application (optionally with MongoDB) in a container without any performance compromise.